-While the attorneys at Katz & Stefani are effective and experienced litigators, when possible we find it is beneficial to our clients to avoid the financial and emotional costs of extensive involvement in the court system.
+While the Chicago Family law attorneys at Katz & Stefani are effective and experienced litigators, when possible we find it is beneficial to our clients to avoid the financial and emotional costs of extensive involvement in the court system.
 There are many ways cases can be resolved apart from litigation.
 Some possible methods are direct negotiations with attorneys, participating in pretrial conferences with the court, mediation, evaluative mediation, arbitration, and collaborative divorce.
 While the avenue that is best for you and your case should be explored directly with your attorney, set forth below is a general overview of the options:

 Direct Attorney Negotiations.
 In certain circumstances where, for example, the case is relatively straightforward or the attorneys involved have a constructive relationship, it is possible for the attorneys to work together to reach a resolution.
 This is often accomplished through the use of settlement letters, telephone conferences, and meetings, often with clients in attendance.
 This method of settlement can be very efficient and productive under the right circumstances.